CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 (5) Motor wiring, general service circuitry, decorative wiring and festoon wiring shall be inspected for signs of deterioration such as cracking.
 Secure tape repairs may be used; however, use of tape repairs shall be kept to a minimum.
 Wire clips on articulating devices shall be kept in good repair, and particular attention shall be paid to wires at elbows and at the end of articulating devices during inspections.

 (6) Retaining, restraining and containing devices shall be inspected to insure they can continuously fulfill their function.
-Worn and damaged areas shall be repaired immediately or shall be immediately replaced.
+Worn and damaged areas shall be repaired immediately or be immediately replaced.

 (7) The hydraulic system shall be checked for leaks, damaged pipes and worn or deteriorated hoses.